jupyterlab/jupyterlab/docs/source/user/notebook.md

 [animation]

-Create a new, synchronized view of a cell’s output:
+Create a new synchronized view of a cell’s output:

 [animation]